 Morbity and Mortality Conference: The interdisciplinary monthly M&M Conference focuses on cases with an emphasis on quality improvement within the Department of Radiology.
 Root cause analysis is frequently discussed during this conference, and discussions have resulted in the development of quality improvement projects.

 The USA Radiology Library is housed on the third floor of the Mastin Building on the USA Medical Center campus and contains over 1,500 textbooks, CDs, and videos.
 Current subscriptions to the major radiologic journals are maintained in both hard and electronic copy.
 The hospital branch of the Biomedical Library is down the hall from the Radiology Conference Room adjacent to the simulation laboratory on the third floor of the USA Medical Center.
 In addition, the Biomedical Library and general library at the University of South Alabama Library are available with many resources available online.
 Electronic resources are included in the USA Radiology Library Guide, and reference books are kept at reading stations for ready reference in the work areas with electronic access to DynaMed, Access Medicine (McGraw-Hill), ClinicalKey (Elsevier), and Up to Date.
-With free membership in the RSNA, USA radiology residents have access to educational materials from the society, including the RSNA/AAPM Online Physics Modules.
+Membership in the Radiologic Society of North America (RSNA) for USA radiology residents, providing access to educational materials from the society, including the RSNA/AAPM Online Physics Modules.

 In addition to these internal resources, the program also provides full access to e-Anatomy (premium subscription), StatDx, and BoardVitals. e-Anatomy is a comprehensive interactive atlas of human anatomy covering the full body in over 40 online modules.
 Residents find StatDx a useful tool due to the searchable database containing over 200,000 images.
 BoardVitals is a board preparation database of ABR-style multiple choice questions.
 Titan Radiology is a high-yeild review for the ABR Core Examination.